MuladiPhodzo/MovingAverage_Advisor/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License
 ```

----

-Let me know if you want this tailored to include specific symbols, strategies, or if you're planning to open-source it on GitHub — I can help format it for that too.